Programs with More Selective Admission Guidelines for Freshmen

 Department of Biological Sciences

-Strong preparation in mathematics and science as evidenced by standardized test scores and coursework.
+Strong preparation in mathematics and science as evidenced by coursework.

 College of Business

 Reflecting the values and unique approach of OHIO’s business curriculum, College of Business students are not only academically prepared, but also ready to engage in a hands-on education.
 A selective, holistic process is used to determine eligibility for direct admission to the College of Business.
-Successful applicants typically present a solid performance in a strong college preparatory curriculum; above-average performance on standardized test(s); and, optionally, evidence of engagement and demonstrated leadership potential through participation in extracurricular activities, community service, or work experience.
-Students not directly admitted to the College of Business but who are eligible for admission to the University will be admitted to University College as “Intending Business” and may transfer to the College of Business after completing certain requirements.
+Successful applicants typically present a solid performance in a strong college preparatory curriculum (typically a 3.0 or higher GPA on a 4.0 scale) and, optionally, evidence of engagement and leadership potential demonstrated through participation in extracurricular activities, community service or work experience.

 E.W.
 Scripps School of Journalism

-Applicants to the School of Journalism are evaluated on all the criteria used in the general admission review, and applicants from underrepresented populations are strongly encouraged to apply to the School of Journalism.
+Admission to the School of Journalism is made based on strong preparation in writing and language as evidenced by coursework.
+Media-related experience is also considered.
 Applicants are encouraged, but not required, to submit an essay detailing how they want to help shape the future of journalism.

 School of Music

 An audition is required for admission to the School of Music.
 For more information, please visit the Music audition page.